Kavipriya-Pandian/azure-end-to-end-data-engineering-project/sql/README.md

-SQL scripts used to create and manage Gold-layer analytical tables.
+# SQL Layer (Gold)

+Contains:
+- Stored Procedure used for pipeline control
+- SQL script for fact tables

+Used in the Gold layer to build analytics-ready tables.